Identify24/AndroidSdk/README.md

 </pre>

+## Modules Information

+- **MRZ read:** The customer keeps his/her back side ID card on phone.
+MRZ field, which is on back side of ID card, should be read and data should be taken by OCR.
+It should be a module on mobile app.
+Also, a separate field for MRZ data on agent panel or at back.

+- **NFC data:** The customer keeps close his/her ID card to phone.
+NFC data, which is in ID card chip, should be taken and decryption.
+It should be a module on mobile app.
+Also, a separate field for NFC data on agent panel.

+- **Selfie:** The customer takes own selfie and send.
+It should be a separate module on mobile app.
+There can be a frame to guiding customer.
+Selfie photo is characterised differently on agent panel, e.g. standard name like selfie photo is given automatically.

+- **Photo taken:** The customer takes photos of front and back side of ID card and send.
+It should be a separate module on mobile app.
+There can be a frame to guiding customer.
+These photos are named differently and shown on agent panel automatically.

+- **Vitality control:** This control has a few steps: Smiling, winking, turning head to right, turning head to left, speech.
+These are separate steps, and it should be a module on mobile app.

+- **E-sign:** The customer can write and sign on phone.
+The data should be taken.

+- **ID card data:** Data on ID card (name, surname, serial no, etc.) should be taken by OCR, and they are kept separately.

 ## Identify Options

 **IdentityType** -> Indicates the modules.
 Modules can be added or removed in any order.
 Modules should be added to a list.